Last Updated on May 29, 2021 by Grow with Bovees

 Even though using a herbicide is perhaps the easiest and least labor-intensive method of killing dandelions is with a herbicide, but using a dandelion puller is a far more effective, and most importantly a long-term method of removing dandelions from your yard.

-Just like any other weeds or plants, it’s best to use a dandelion puller when the soil is a bit moist.
+Just like any other invader plants, it’s best to use a dandelion puller when the soil is a bit moist.
 If your soil is hard, you will have to apply more force trying to get the claws deep into the soil, so start by watering the area around the dandelions, and wait for the soil to soak up the moisture.

 Digging up each dandelion must be done carefully, as any part of the leftover taproot has the potential to sprout back again.
 To remove dandelions with a short-handed tool, place it near the dandelion, and poke it into the ground a few times to loosen the soil.